biicode/docs/arduino/arduino-getting-started.rst

 Getting Started
 ===============

-The typical tutorial for learning new tools is a "Hello World" one.
-In Arduino, the typical first example is the LED "blink" one.
-This example shows how to build a simple *blink* functionality with biicode that you can automatically integrate in any project.
+A typical tutorial for learning new tools and languages is the classical *'Hello World'* program.
+In Arduino, the typical initial example is the *'Blinking LED'*.
+This example shows how to build a simple *blink* functionality with biicode that you can automatically integrate with any project.

-Remember that you need to :ref:`install <arduino_installation>` CMake, MinGW and the Arduino SDK.
+Remember that, **first of all, you need to install some tools on your machine**.
+If you haven't done so, :ref:`follow the set up guide for Arduino <arduino_installation>`.
+Then, proceed to create your first Arduino :ref:`hive <hive_definition>` and :ref:`block <block_definition>` following these instructions:

 1. Create a new hive
 --------------------